 Here are some of the copters that I took photos of over the years.
-I really wish I still have the Keyence saucer, as it represents probably the first commercially available multicopter.
-But that has long been MIA.

 |Category||Thread||Thread Starter||Forum||Replies||Last Post|

 |For Sale||Multicopter Extras: Optical Flow, Magnetometer, KK Multicopter, AND MORE!||Ecibob||Aircraft - Electric - Multirotor (FS/W)||2||Nov 29, 2012 03:47 PM|

 |Discussion||I2C to PWM converter for use of standard ESCs in multicopters||Arthur P.||DIY Electronics||8||Feb 01, 2011 07:21 PM|